-The output of each individual operator may be amplitude-modulated by the LFO, which features four different waveforms.
+The output of each individual operator may be amplitude-modulated by the LFO which features four different waveforms.
 In addition, the pitch of every operator can be frequency-modulated by the LFO.
-Operator M1 can also modulate itself, while operator C2 can produce pitched noise output instead of a sinewave.
+The operator M1 can also modulate itself, while the operator C2 can produce pitched noise output instead of a sine wave.
 The synthesizer’s features are discussed in more detail below.

-Topmost position of the TL slider corresponds to zero output level of the operator while bottommost position corresponds to maximum level.
+The topmost position of the TL slider corresponds to zero output level of the operator while the bottommost position corresponds to maximum level.

-Sometimes it is useful to detune the operators, either to add roughness to the sound or a chorusing effect.
-There are two kinds of detuning on the OPM: coarse (DT2) and fine (DT1).
+Sometimes it’s useful to detune the operators, either to add roughness or a chorusing effect to the sound.
+There are two kinds of detuning in OPM: coarse (DT2) and fine (DT1).
 DT2 produces the most obvious effects, and will add either a rough tone or a gong-like tone to the sound when used as a modulator.

 Algorithms and Operator Masking

 The graph describes the connection algorithm as follows: where operators modulate another’s phase, an arrow is drawn from one operator (the modulator) to another (the carrier).
-Where operators mix (add), a (+) symbol is shown.
-The last operator, M1, is the only one with feedback, and this is shown by a feedback loop path labeled “FL”.
+Where operators mix (add), a “+” symbol is shown.
+The last operator, M1, is the only one with feedback, and this is shown by a feedback-loop path labeled “FL”.
 Finally, an arrow going to the right into blank space is shown to represent output.
-Operators may be turned on and off by using the operator mask found right underneath the “ProgNum” display.
+Operators may be turned on and off by using the operator-mask button found right underneath the “ProgNum” display.

 Multiplier (MUL) is an integer number that the basic frequency of the operator output is multiplied by.

-Displayed value of zero corresponds to the real multiplier of 1 (i. e. no multiplication).
-For positive displayed values, the real multiplier is twice greater than the displayed one: displayed value of 1 corresponds to the real multiplier of 2, displayed value of 2 — multiplier of 4, etc.; using an uneven multiplier is impossible.
+The displayed value of zero corresponds to the real multiplier of 1 (i. e. no multiplication).
+For positive displayed values, the real multiplier is twice greater than the displayed one: a displayed value of 1 corresponds to the real multiplier of 2, a displayed value of 2 — the multiplier of 4, and so on; using an uneven multiplier is impossible.

-VOPM, in addition to being able to generate noise with high feedback levels, also has a noise generator.
-If “Noise” is enabled, operator C2 will generate noise instead of a sinewave.
-The frequency of the noise generated can be set with the NFRQ slider found immediately beneath the “Noise” button.
+In addition to being able to generate noise with high feedback levels, VOPM also has a noise generator.
+If “Noise” is enabled, the operator C2 will generate noise instead of a sine wave.
+The frequency of the noise generated can be set with the “NFRQ” slider found immediately beneath the “Noise” button.

-One feature of VOPM is that the parameters can be displayed in hex rather than decimal (the default).
+One feature of VOPM is that the parameters can be displayed in hexadecimal (hex) notation rather than decimal (the default).
 This is changed by clicking on the “Dec” button directly under the “Import” and “Export” buttons.